vinayaksharmagh/IMcap/README.md

 For word embeddings, a custom word2vec model was trained and it was then intersected with Google's pre-trained word2vec model.

 Google-colab and google drive combo was used for training the model.
 Flickr30 Dataset was used for creating train and test sets.

 A number of models were trained (each trained on different no of images).
 Of these, version 5 model performs the best.
+You can access these models from "models" sub-directory inside "ImageCap" directory

 ## Technologies used